shriraamsundaram/count_vowels/README.md

 fcntl() allows byte locks, where we set the start position and length -- (along with whence -- Reference position).
 We could obtain a write lock and then read those bytes and return to the main process which waits for the threads to complete the work.\
 But for small files, we just need one worker thread.
 Deciding on number of worker threads and where to create more threads seems beyond the scope of the assignment.

+FINDING THE FILE:
+The simple C states that the fileName will be provided as a command line argument.
+This doesn't explicitly state that the absolute path will be a part of the fileName.
+File systems start at the root folder for almost all unix systems.
+This is a good assumption to make because we have to start somewhere to search for a file.
+Files are n-ary trees data structure wise.
+A binary tree has utmost 2 children.
+An n-ary would have n children possible.
+To traverse a tree we have bfs and dfs.
+(Preorder, postorder and inorder traversal).
+Thus we need some kind of a file tree walk as files and directories are stored as trees.
+We have nftw(3) supporting file tree walk, but we will not be using this as this directly implements the search.
+We will have to perform bfs from the root to reach the possible file.
+To read a directory and get the possible list of directories we require readdir(3). readdir is also a library function but this does not implement the traversal directly which is well within the rules of the simple C assignment.

+One more problem we face is that the assignment never mentions that the fileName will be unique, therefore to address this we provide the fileName back to the user in a callback and let the user decide what to do with it.